saostad/node-typescript-starter/README.md

 ### Notice:

-If you don't want to open the project folder in VSCode, You can ignore the 'VSCode' parameter.
+- If you don't want to open the project folder in VSCode, You can ignore the 'VSCode' parameter.
+- minimap is disabled by default.
+- workbench sidebar is in right side of screen.

 ## Commands